Dipole Radiation and Kinetic Mixing from Dark Photon Solitons

 Using Eq.\,(\ref{eq:PDRplasma}), $\phi_0 \sim m_{\text{pl}}/(mR^{0.24}_{\text{sol}})^2$, and $\omega \approx m$ due to the non-relativistic regime, the time-averaged radiated power associated with the soliton dipole radiation in the presence of a background field $\bar B$ and a background medium is approximated to be

 where we have set $(\mu/m) = 10^{-1}$ and $g_{W\gamma}m_{\rm pl} = 10^{-1} \times (\mu/m)^{-1}$ to barely satisfy the non-relativistic regime and the EFT validity condition, as before.

 Figure\,\ref{Peak} (top panel) shows the behavior of the time-averaged radiated power by the soliton in terms of the ratio $\omega_p/2\omega$ and $\omega R^{0.24}_{\text{sol}}$.
 We have varied $\omega R^{0.24}_{\text{sol}}$ for 4 (light blue line) to 10 (dark blue line).
 There exists a significant enhancement of the power as the plasma frequency approaches twice the soliton oscillation frequency from below, e.g. $\omega_p \rightarrow 2\omega$, which corresponds to the resonant phenomenon.
-Note that the production of photons via resonance is significantly more efficient as we delve deeper into the non-relativistic regime, namely as the factor $\omega R^{0.24}_{\text{sol}}$ increases.
+Note that the production of photons via resonance is significantly more efficient as solitons become more diluted, namely as the factor $\omega R^{0.24}_{\text{sol}}$ increases.